 Promote your work

-By carefully cultivating and growing your garden of resources – both external and internal – you’ll achieve better results and greater success for your grant efforts.
+By carefully growing your garden of resources – both external and internal – you’ll achieve more impactful results and greater success for your grant efforts.
 And perhaps you’ll one day be considered the ultimate “MacGyver” of the grants profession!